Aider-AI/aider/docs/llms.md

 Google currently offers
 [*free* API access to the Gemini 1.5 Pro model](https://ai.google.dev/pricing).
-This is the most capable free model to use with aider, with code editing capability that's better than GPT-3.5 and competitive with GPT-4 Turbo and Opus.
+This is the most capable free model to use with aider, with code editing capability that's comparable to GPT-3.5.
 You'll need a [Gemini API key](https://aistudio.google.com/app/u/2/apikey).

 ```